ma-ha/rest-web-ui/README.md

 # ReST Web GUI
-Framework to create descriptive web applications for REST/JSON type web services.
+No programming: Framework to create descriptive web applications for REST/JSON type web services.

-All you need is a modern web browser -- and a web service somewhere.
+Everything runs in Browser: All you need is a modern web browser -- and a web service somewhere.
+I.e. no aplication server is required to run the Web GUI!

 ## How does it work
 1. Portal pages are defined via a JSON file.